Lakandula: Arrival of Legazpi, May 1571

-When Miguel Lopez de Legazpi arrived at Manila Bay in May 1571, the Lakan Dula was there to meet him.
-The two first met on May 17, the day after Legazpi's arrival on the bay, when Rajah Matanda and Lakan Dula boarded Legazpi's ship to discuss terms with him.
-Part of these discussions specified that the Spanish would not land in Tondo, and would instead land in Manila, which had been burned to the ground the year before.
-Joaquin suggests that Lakan Dula would "have seen that Legaspi was being practical.
+When Miguel Lopez de Legazpi arrived at Manila Bay in May 1571, the Lakandula was there to meet him.
+The two first met on May 17, the day after Legazpi's arrival on the bay, when Rajah Matanda and Lakandula boarded Legazpi's ship to discuss terms with him.
+Part of these discussions specified that the Spaniards would not land in Tondo, and would instead land in Manila, which had been burned to the ground the year before.
+Joaquin suggests that Lakandula would "have seen that Legaspi was being practical.
 Burned down and emptied, Maynila would be a better spot to fortify, being more strategic."
-In fact, Manila wasn't conquered, but it was occupied through a peace pact that joined Legazpi and the three kings: the Lakan Dula, the (older) Rajah Ache and the (younger) Rajah Sulayman.
+In fact, Manila was not conquered, but it was occupied through a peace pact that joined Legazpi and the three kings: the Lakandula, the (older) Rajah Ache and the (younger) Rajah Sulayman.

-On May 18, 1571, Rajah Sulayman, Rajah Matanda, and Lakan Dula acknowledged the sovereignty of Spain over the islands and proclaimed themselves to be vassals of Spain.
-On the following day, May 19, Legazpi landed in Manila and took ceremonial possession of the land in the presence of Soliman, Matanda, and Lakan Dula.
+On May 18, 1571, the native nobility of Luzon, Rajah Sulayman, Rajah Matanda, and Lakandula, acknowledged the sovereignty of Spain over the islands and proclaimed themselves to be vassals of Spain.
+On the following day, May 19, Legazpi landed in Manila and took ceremonial possession of the land in the presence of Soliman, Matanda, and Lakandula.

-Lakan Dula helped establish a house for Legazpi and build a fort for the Spanish, giving them fourteen pieces of artillery and twelve jars of gunpowder, a gift much appreciated by the Spanish, who were running low on ammunition.
+Lakandula helped establish a house for Legazpi and build a fort for the Spaniards, giving them fourteen pieces of artillery and twelve jars of gunpowder, a gift much appreciated by the Spaniards, who were running low on ammunition.

-Soon after, the Lakan Dula and his sons were baptized as Catholics.
-Bunao Lakan Dula took on the name "Don Carlos Lacandola" after Charles I of Spain.
+Soon after, the Lakandula and his sons were baptized as Catholics.
+Bunao Lakandula took on the name "Don Carlos Lacandola" after Charles I of Spain.
 To celebrate the event, the Spanish discharged Manila's artillery and arquebuses as part of the ceremony.